- Studying Law at Yale

 For international bank transfers, please use the SWIFT number BOFAUS3N.

-Note that overpayment of application fees cannot be refunded.
+Note that an overpayment of application fees cannot be refunded.
 The application fee is nonrefundable and will not be credited to tuition in the event of admission.
 The Graduate Programs Office is not responsible for misdirected checks or transfers.

 Previous applicants who were not admitted to the M.S.L. program and who wish to reapply must submit a completely new application and pay the application fee.
 Applicants who have been denied admission three times may not file further applications.

 All M.S.L. admission decisions are made and announced in March.

 If you have any questions, please contact the Graduate Programs Office.